 Increased Productivity

 The HTS also augments the productivity of an importer.
-The product IDs from the HTS are unique identifiers which make the process of assessing duties and tariffs simpler and quicker.
-Therefore the importer can then invest more time in transporting the importing rather than wait for the assessment by the CBP.
+The product IDs from the HTS are unique identifiers that make the process of assessing duties and tariffs simpler and quicker.
+Therefore the importer can then invest more time in transporting the import rather than wait for the assessment by the CBP.

 Conclusion